srlhyo/Information-Security-Assessment-Tool/README.md

 ## How to contribute to the project

-Please email the contributors expressing your interest.
+Please send an email to the contributors expressing your interest.

 ## License & Copyright